quividi/vidicenter-api-documentation/docs/source/topology.rst

 Networks list
 #############

-Returns a list of your networks.
+Returns a list of your networks

 URL
 ---